hubertkolcz/NoiseVsRandomness/presentations/COMPREHENSIVE_SPEECH_QUESTIS_20MIN.md

 **[Regularization Comparison]**

 > "Fourth, regularization: no regularization achieves 54%, susceptible to overfitting on training data.
 L2 regularization with lambda 0.001 achieves 56%.
 L1 regularization with lambda 0.002 achieves 59%—best performance.
 L1 encourages sparse feature selection, automatically identifying the most discriminative statistical measures while zeroing out less informative features.
 This improves generalization to held-out test data."

+**[Architecture Consistency]**

+> "Critically: this systematic optimization was conducted on the N=3 dataset through exhaustive testing of six configurations.
+The resulting optimal architecture—100 to 30 to 20 to 3 neurons, batch size 8, L1 lambda 0.002—was then applied to the N=30 validation study without modification.
+The performance replication from 59.42% on N=3 to 59.21% on N=30 validates that the optimized architecture generalizes beyond the original training data, rather than overfitting to the specific N=3 devices."

 ---